The Easiest IF Function Google Sheets Guide

 Step 3: Select the cell you want to reference.

-Step 4: Type in the logical expression or condition you want.
-In our case, it’s >35.
+Step 4: Here, you can see that I have typed in the logical expression or condition.
+In this case, it’s >35.

-Step 5: Add a comma and type the text you want to return for “value if true” and “value if false.”
-Enclose them in quotation marks.
+Step 5: I then add a comma (,) and type the text I want to return for “value if true” and “value if false.”
+I finish by enclosing them in quotation marks.

-Step 6: Press Enter.
+Step 6: To finish the equation, I press “Enter.”
 If the score exceeds 35, it will return a “Pass.”
 Otherwise, it will return a “Fail.”

 Example 2: Using IF Functions with “Greater Than”

-Step 1: Select an empty cell to perform the calculation.
+Step 1: Select an empty cell to perform a different calculation.

 Step 2: Type =IF( into the cell or select it from the formula suggestions.